-UNM employees and students who have a pending or approved Religious or Disability/Medical Condition/Pregnancy/Lactation Status exemption or accommodation from the vaccine requirement are subject to regular COVID testing and must provide proof of a negative COVID-19 PCR test every seven (7) calendar days.
+UNM employees and students at the Health Sciences Center who have a pending or approved Religious or Disability/Medical Condition/Pregnancy/Lactation Status exemption or accommodation from the vaccine requirement are subject to regular COVID testing and must provide proof of a negative COVID-19 test every seven (7) calendar days.

 What tests are accepted?